divine-ray/Servilia/Structure/Stressors on Factions.md

 #Structure #Overviews
 # [[Empire of Thylyist]]
 ## Population
 Ongoing poverty, failing harvests, plummeting quality and standards of life.
-Absence of maintenance towards public interests such as trade routes, water infrastructure and security (i.e. protection from theft, burglary and asssasinations) [[this is where the organised crime in amid a roots]].
+Absence of maintenance towards public interests such as trade routes, water infrastructure and security (i.e. protection from theft, burglary and assassinations) [[this is where the organised crime in amida roots]].
 ## Council
 #TODO
 ## [[Followers of Mekhane|Mekhanites]]